Cooking Gorgeous

 Fry the Herbs

 When there is half an hour remaining, start sautéing the herbs.
+In a separate pan, heat a tablespoon of olive oil.
+Add chopped spinach, green parts of scallion, flat-leaf parsley, and cilantro.

 Sauté the herbs over medium-low heat until they are wilted and fragrant, which takes about 25-30 minutes.

-chopped herbs are fried until wilted
+Chopped herbs fried until wilted.

 Stir in the dried fenugreek and sauté for a few more minutes, then remove from the heat.